tracee/contextlogger/contextprovider/jaxws/README.md

-> This document contains documentation for the tracee contextlogger-jaxws module.
-Click [here](/README.md) to get an overview that TracEE jaxws context logger is about.
+> This document contains documentation for the tracee contextprovider-jaxws module.
+Click [here](../../README.md) to get an overview that TracEE jaxws context logger is about.

-# context-logger-jaxws
+# contextprovider-jaxws

-> The TracEE contextlogger-jaxws project offers client and server side webservice handlers that will output webservice invocation related data if an exception is thrown during the invocation of the webservice.
+> The TracEE contextprovider-jaxws project offers client and server side webservice handlers that will output webservice invocation related data if an exception is thrown during the invocation of the webservice.

-Therefore the contextlogger-jaxws module provides SOAPHandlers that detect exceptions and log contextual infomation to your log system.
+Therefore the contextprovider-jaxws module provides SOAPHandlers that detect exceptions and log contextual infomation to your log system.

 ## Example output